isomerpages/isomer-designacademy/index.md

           description: Page A is important too
           url: /privacy/
   - infobar:
-      title: Our Purpose
+      title: Do more with your website
-      description: To help organisations better plan, design, and create engaging websites for their needs through our education content.
+      description: Isomer academy aims to help organisations better plan, design, and create effective websites through educational content.
       button: learn more
       url: /faq/
   - infopic: